-Plastic lumber can be cut and drilled just like wood, and no special tools are required.
+Plastic lumber can be cut and drilled like wood.
+No special tools are required.
 This makes it an option for do-it-yourself installation.
 It can be screwed down to a wood deck structure, just like wood decking, but many types of plastic decking are designed for hidden-fastener systems that leave the top of the decking unmarred by screw heads.

 Keep in mind that plastic isn't able to span as far as wood, and you must provide adequate support for the decking boards.
 Also, leave room for the plastic boards to expand.
-For these and other reasons (like maintaining the warranty) it's important to follow the manufacturer's installation specifications to the letter.
+For these and other reasons (like maintaining the warranty), it's important to follow the manufacturer's installation specifications.

 Plastic lumber costs quite a bit more than wood decking.
 It's impossible to provide an average cost, as each project varies in scale, geographic location, and level of detail.
 Keep in mind that you will recoup a large portion of these upfront costs since plastic deck lumber is so low-maintenance compared to wood and likely will have a longer lifespan.